 The mission of the New England Philharmonic (NEP), a volunteer orchestra, is to perform the music of living composers in concert with traditional repertoire.

 The New England Philharmonic’s (NEP) commitment to new music was evident from its birth in 1976.
 At the urging of Michel Perrault and Gervasio deChaves, conductor Charles Ellis, under whom they were players in the Boston Summer Opera Theatre, established a chamber orchestra and the new Mystic Valley Chamber Orchestra was born.
 Under Ellis’ baton, the orchestra gave its first performance in 1977.
 Just a few years later the expansion from a string chamber orchestra to a full orchestra under the direction of Ellis (1977 – 1980), adding winds, brass and percussion, allowed the ensemble to explore a vast new repertoire.
 However it wasn’t until the appointment of Music Director Ronald Feldman (1983 – 1988), a BSO cellist, that several landmark programs were introduced, elevating the newly named New England Philharmonic to an entirely new stage – the Composer-in-Residence and the Call for Scores program in 1985, and the Orchestra-in-Residency program the following year (Framingham State College 1986 -1997, Simmons College 1997 – 2014).
 In 1994, with Jeffrey Rink as Music Director, NEP’s Young Artist Competition began.
 The inauguration of all of these programs attracted further recognition for NEP’s unique programming mission in the form of one of the first grants awarded by the newly established Aaron Copland Fund for Music, as well as support from the Virgil Thomson Foundation.

 NEP’s third Music Director, Jeffrey Rink (1988 – 1997), advocated for the ensemble’s increased visibility and status by booking prestigious venues such as the newly renovated Sanders Theatre at Harvard and NEC’s Jordan Hall.
-Under his direction, NEP would win its first three ASCAP Awards for Adventurous Programming in 1991, 1992, and 1996.
+Under his direction, NEP would win its first four ASCAP Awards for Adventurous Programming in 1988, 1991, 1992, and 1996.